ThomasWeinert/FluentDOM/README.md

  * PHP >= 7.0
  * ext/dom
+ * Optional
+    * ext/xmlreader
+    * ext/xmlwriter

 FluentDOM needs at least PHP 7.0 and the DOM extension.
 For some features additional extensions might be needed, like ext/json to load JSON strings.

+To use the extended XMLReader/XMLWriter you will need the respective PHP extensions, of course.

 ### HHVM